 - Winter Picnic – Don’t let the weather stop you from enjoying a festive picnic outside!
 I love how Mooky Chick had a picnic in the snow!

 - Teddy Bear Picnic – Invite all the stuffed animals to the living room blanket for what is sure to be a great way to host the best indoor picnic, ever!
 This cute idea is from Kitchen Counter Chronicles.

 - Permanent Picnic – I love this idea from Bounceback Parenting to set up a permanent picnic location in the yard.
 There will be no excuses!

 - Traveling?
-Save money on restaurants and have a Picnic at the Hotel with this great idea from Peanut Blossom!
+Save money on restaurants and have a Picnic at the Hotel with this easy way from Peanut Blossom!

 - Family Movie Night Picnic – Move the movie outside!
 Have a picnic of popcorn and pizza with a projector and a sheet for a night of memories and less time cleaning up.

 - Tailgate in the Trunk of Your Car – One of our favorite picnic ideas is parking near the near the airport so the kids can watch the airplanes while we eat summer picnics.
 This is a good idea for the evening of July 4 before fireworks.

 - Have a Silly Bathtub Picnic – Your kids will giggle and have a good time while thinking it’s hysterical.
 Plus, you can rinse out the mess when you are done!

-- Have a Picnic Inside a Fort for a fun meal.
+- Have a Picnic Inside a Fort for a great picnic option.

 - Pack Chili in a Jar for your next park picnic with the kids, with this idea from Living Locurto!
 I love how it is contained – all you need is the jar and a spoon and a picnic table at your local park.

 - Bring your Meal in a Bag!
-Paper bags make a great “buffet” for your kids to pick a meal of snacks from.
+Paper bags make a great “buffet” for your kids to pick a meal of snacks from even on beach days.

 - Plastic Easter Eggs make terrific snack containers.
 Your kids will love discovering a new snack in each egg with this picnic hack from A Kailo Chic Life which makes the most amazing picnic spread.

 - Are you looking for a disposable sippy cup?
 Grab an old soda bottle!
 We transformed one for our outing using a screwdriver to punch a hole in the lid.
-It was the perfect width for a straw to fit in tightly.
+It was the perfect width for a straw to fit in tightly with no extra cost.

 - Upcycle cans into pretty outdoor cup holders for your drinks.
 This brilliant tip is from Positively Splendid.

 - Muffin Tin Meal – Pack little bites of this and that in a muffin tin, and cover with tin foil for transport.
-It becomes an open and ready buffet!
+It becomes an open and ready summer season buffet!

 - Package sandwiches for a group in wax paper.
-Wax paper helps keep sandwiches fresh and works as a great sandwich handle to keep hands clean (and to keep food clean!).
+Wax paper helps keep sandwiches fresh and works as a great sandwich handle to keep hands clean (and to keep food clean!) when eating picnic sandwiches!

 Perfect Picnic Lunch Ideas

 - Is it a roll?
 Is it a Sandwich?
 It’s a Meatball Sandwich and boy, it’s yummy!
-This sandwich is perfect for a picnic.
+This sandwich is a good choice for a picnic.

 - These roll-up sandwiches from Lessons Learnt Journal are super easy to make.
 And the good news is you only need 2 ingredients for the dough!

 - Egg Bread Boats, from Tbsp., are high in protein, easy to transport, and super tasty making it a delicious kid-friendly picnic idea!

 - We like to make big batches of these lasagna cupcakes, with this recipe from tbsp.!
-They freeze well, and are perfect for road-side picnics while traveling.
+They freeze well, made of common ingredients and are perfect for road-side picnics while traveling.

 - Not all sushi is… well, sushi!
-Make your picnic lunch more fun with these Sushi variations from Kid Crave.
+Make your picnic lunch more fun with these Sushi great recipe variations from Kid Crave.